 More changes followed throughout the mid-20th century.
 In 1941, every floor of the building was remodeled.
 Between 1951-1953, two floors were added, bringing the building to six.
 More land was also acquired—this time to the west along Commerce and Main—again doubling the size of the store.
 In the late 1950’s, a seventh floor was added.

 But the expansions weren’t without challenges.
 In the early-morning hours of Saturday, December 19, 1964, a massive fire broke out on the building’s second floor.
 By way of the escalator openings, it soon spread upward to the fifth story, consuming almost everything in its path.
 The fire burned for a total of five hours, bringing more than 400 firemen and 25 fire trucks to the scene.

 Due to the busy holiday season, the store was especially stocked with high-value merchandise.
-It’s estimated that over 7 million dollars’ worth of property loss resulted, making it the largest dollar-loss building fire in the country at the time, and still the costliest blaze in the history of Dallas.
+It’s estimated that over $7 million worth of property loss resulted, making it the largest dollar-loss building fire in the country at the time, and still the costliest blaze in the history of Dallas.